seitlab/IoTCOM-tool/README.md

 # Overview

-In this repository you will find the protype code of IoTCOM, a model-checking tool to verify the safety of IoT Apps.
+IoTCOM is a verification tool to verify the security and safety of IoT apps and rules.

-This work is published at *ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA'20)* and received **ACM SIGSOFT Distinguished Paper Award**.
+This work is published at *IEEE Transactions on Software Engineering*.

-Here you can find the [draft paper](https://drive.google.com/file/d/1DtnaSgLVQ81HhktsWCMpHMCVZ0nMQAnK/view?usp=sharing)
+Here you can find the [paper](https://cse.msu.edu/~qyan/paper/IoTCOM_TSE_2022.pdf)

 Here is the [project website](https://sites.google.com/view/iotcom/home)